the-eridanus/app-thorchain/README.md

 ## Preconditions

-- Be sure you checkout submodules too:
+- Be sure you checkout submodules:

     ```
     git submodule update --init --recursive
     ```

-- Install Docker CE
-    - Instructions can be found here: https://docs.docker.com/install/

 - We only officially support Ubuntu.
 Install the following packages:
    ```